Top Credit Cards To Use In Europe

 This card also has numerous benefits including trip cancellation and interruption coverage, lost and delayed baggage protection, and worldwide rental car insurance that covers you in every country without restrictions.
 Rewards include 3x points for airfare and hotel purchases, 2x points for dining and entertainment, and one point per dollar spent elsewhere.
 Citi ThankYou points can be redeemed for travel reservations, gift cards, and merchandise, or transferred to airline miles or hotel points.
 There is a $450 annual fee for this card and no foreign transaction fees.

-The BankAmericard Travel Rewards® Visa Signature card is ideal for budget travelers as it has no annual fee and no foreign transaction fees.
+The Discover it® Miles card is ideal for budget travelers as it has no annual fee and no foreign transaction fees.
 With this card, you earn 1.5 points per dollar spent on all purchases, with no limits on the amount of rewards you can earn and no expiration date.
-Reward points can be redeemed redeem for one cent each as statement credits towards travel reservations, and holders of checking or savings accounts with Bank of America receive a 10% rewards bonus.
+Reward points can be redeemed redeem for 1 cent each as statement credits towards travel reservations.

 Choosing a credit card for European travel